mpeyre-s/42_minishell/README.md

 - **Lessons Learned**:
   - The importance of modular code and clear function responsibilities.
   - Debugging and testing are key to building a stable shell.

----

-> This project was a rewarding journey into the world of system programming and Unix internals, providing a deeper appreciation for the complexities behind everyday tools like Bash.